 Generic Name: azithromycin

-Note: This page contains side effects data for the generic drug azithromycin.
-It is possible that some of the dosage forms included below may not apply to the brand name Zithromax.
+Note: This document contains side effect information about azithromycin.
+Some of the dosage forms listed on this page may not apply to the brand name Zithromax.

 For the Consumer

-Applies to azithromycin: oral capsule, oral powder for suspension, oral powder for suspension extended release, oral tablet
+Applies to azithromycin: oral powder for suspension, oral powder for suspension extended release, oral tablet

 Other dosage forms:

-As well as its needed effects, azithromycin (the active ingredient contained in Zithromax) may cause some unwanted effects.
+Along with its needed effects, azithromycin (the active ingredient contained in Zithromax) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking azithromycin:

 - loose stools